Narrative Report

 Read the article >

-As appears in The Globe and Mail, Saturday, July 18, 2020
+The Globe and Mail, Saturday, July 18, 2020

 Bill Wilkerson, LL.
 D. (Hon), Executive Chairman, Mental Health International, reflects on his 20-year partnership with the Late Michael Wilson in workplace mental health and, with acclaimed University of Toronto physician-scientist Roger McIntyre, projects Mr. Wilson’s legacy into the future.